amachino/fluent-plugin-format/README.md

 Output plugin to format fields of records.

-You can add or change fields using existing values.
+You can add or change fields using existing values and re-emit them.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'fluent-plugin-format'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install fluent-plugin-format